botpress/botpress/docs/guide/docs/channels/smooch.md

 ## Requirements

-- An HTTPS Endpoint to your bot
+- An HTTPS Endpoint to your chatbot

   - Set the `externalUrl` field in botpress.config.json
   - Create an HTTPS tunnel to your machine using Ngrok. [**Tutorial**](https://api.slack.com/tutorials/tunneling-with-ngrok)